 Youth Social Justice Forum

-In November 2013, the ACLU of Wisconsin will hold its 14th Annual Youth Social Justice Forum in Milwaukee for more than 400 high school students.
+On November 18, 2013, the ACLU of Wisconsin will hold its 14th Annual Youth Social Justice Forum in Milwaukee for more than 400 high school students.
 The Forum uses role-playing and hands-on workshops to teach young people about government, civil liberties and how individuals can create grassroots change in their community.
 Click here to learn more.

 Legal Observer Program